adrirubio/jekyll-theme-chirpy/_posts/2021-01-31-The_Rocket_League_Guide_part_1.md

 ---

-## 3 Rocket League Tips For Total Beginers
+## 3 Rocket League Tips For Total Beginners

 Hi and today I will be talking about tips for people who installed rocket league and only touched the controler once.
 If thats you you came to the right place if not click on this [The_Rocket_League_Guide(Part #2)](https://adrianrubio.org/posts/The_Rocket_League_Guide_part_2/)!!!